 Before you receive MARGENZA, tell your doctor if you are breastfeeding.
 It is not known if MARGENZA could pass into breast milk and harm your baby.

-What are the most common side effects of MARGENZA in combination with chemotherapy?
+The most common side effects with MARGENZA in combination with chemotherapy are:

 These are not all the possible side effects of MARGENZA.
 Your doctor may stop treatment if serious side effects happen.
 Be sure to contact your healthcare team right away if you have questions or are worried about any side effects.